memgraph/docs/mage/query-modules/cpp/meta.md

  ```
 This procedure tracks the data created/deleted/modified after the trigger was added.
 If you want to return the metadata about the whole graph you need to run the *stats_online* procedure with the *update_stats* flag set to true **once**.
 That flag will cause the procedure to traverse the whole graph to update the metadata.
 After that you can always run with the *update_stats* flag set to false and the procedure will return the metadata in **O(1)** complexity.

 #### Input:

-- `update_stats: bool (default=false)` ➡ if true traverses the whole graph to update the metadata otherwise returns the stored metadata
+- `update_stats: bool (default=false)` ➡ if true traverses the whole graph to update the metadata otherwise returns the stored metadata.

 #### Output:

-- `labelCount: int` ➡ number of unique labels in nodes
+- `labelCount: int` ➡ number of unique labels in nodes.
-- `relationshipTypeCount: int` ➡ number of unique relationship types (labels)
+- `relationshipTypeCount: int` ➡ number of unique relationship types (labels).
-- `nodeCount: int` ➡ number of nodes in the graph
+- `nodeCount: int` ➡ number of nodes in the graph.
-- `relationshipCount: int` ➡ number of relationships in the graph
+- `relationshipCount: int` ➡ number of relationships in the graph.
 - `labels: Map[string: int]` ➡ map with the following (key, value) pairs:
   - `label` : number_of_occurrences
 - `relationshipTypes: Map[string: int]` ➡ map with the following (key, value) pairs: